A248/DazzleConf/docs/Annotations.md

 @DefaultBooleans, @DefaultIntegers, @DefaultLongs, @DefaultDoubles, and @DefaultStrings all specify a collection of elements of the noted type.

-### @ConfComment
+### @ConfComments and @ConfHeader

-A repeatable annotation which adds a comment to the configuration entry.
+@ConfComments adds comments to a configuration entry. @ConfHeader is placed on a configuration interface and sets the comment header of the entire configuration.

-Note that this does not guarantee a comment will be written to the underlying configuration format.
-Some formats do not support comments or do not support writing them.
-In these cases, DazzleConf has knobs, which are disabled by default, to hack comments into the configuration format.
+These annotations do not guarantee comments will be written to the underlying configuration format.
+JSON has no concept of a comment.
+YAML has comments but SnakeYAML does not write them.
+In these cases, DazzleConf has format-specific options, which are disabled by default, to hack comments into the configuration format.

 ### @SubSection